wangermeng2021/SnapMix-tensorflow2/README.md

 # SnapMix-tensorflow2
-tensorflow2 implementation of SnapMix as described in [SnapMix: Semantically Proportional Mixing for Augmenting Fine-grained Data](https://arxiv.org/abs/2012.04846)
+A Tensorflow2.x implementation of SnapMix as described in [SnapMix: Semantically Proportional Mixing for Augmenting Fine-grained Data](https://arxiv.org/abs/2012.04846)

 ## Installation
 ###  1. Clone project